mooncakeSG/ecommerce.github.io/README.md

 ## Customization

 - Replace the placeholder images in the `images` folder with your own product images
-- Modify the product information in `index.html`
+- Modify the product information in `index.html` and `products.html`
 - Adjust colors and styles in `styles.css`
 - Add more interactive features in `script.js`
+- Add more currencies in the currency selector

 ## Contributing